-Transactions in foreign currencies are converted into functional currency (PKR) at the rates of exchange prevailing on the dates of transactions.
+Transactions in foreign currencies are converted into functional

+Company becomes a party to the contractual provisions of the currency (PKR) at the rates of exchange prevailing on the dates of transactions.
 Monetary assets and liabilities in foreign currencies are translated into functional currency at the rates of exchange prevailing at the statement of financial position date.
 Exchange gains and losses are recognised in the statement of profit or loss.